 Quality study materials are critical to your success.
 There are a lot of test prep materials out there, but the following few items are our favorites.
 These are tried-and-true study guides that have helped thousands of testers, including the archtoolbox.com team!
 These should be on your must-have list.

 Weighing in at around 800 pages, this is the king of ARE study materials.
-David Kent Ballast has been writing ARE guides for a long time and he has teamed up with Steven O’Hara to develop this most recent version of their guide for the ARE 4.0.
+David Kent Ballast has been writing ARE guides for a long time and he has teamed up with Steven O’Hara to develop this guide for the ARE 4.0.
 This is the book we used to pass the exam and should be your main study guide.

 The Archiflash flashcards are the gold standard for ARE flashcards.
 Students have been using these to pass the test for a long time.
 If you have an iPhone, we recommend the mobile flashcards since you will always have them with you.
 However, you can also get the desktop version or the desktop + printed version.